SWP Documentation & Guides

 Framework Tags

-These 7 financial compliance tags are automatically applied when using the Finance framework:
+These 8 financial metadata tags (including the mandatory @regulatory_scope) are automatically applied when using the Finance framework:

 @sector: Financial Services